wesleygomersall/MAS-seq_Variants-UMIs/README.md

 # Mapping Barcodes to Genes with Long-Read Sequencing

-### Wesley Gomersall, Mahmoud al Mahmoud, Grace Hach, Dr. Calin Plesa
+Written by Wesley Gomersall, Mahmoud al Mahmoud, and Grace Hach for Dr. Calin Plesa

 --------------------------------------

 ## Overview

 This pipeline extracts paired gene and barcode sequences from long-read sequencing data produced from gene shuffling/protein engineering experiments in the Plesa Lab at the University of Oregon Knight Campus.
-It is designed to work with data from PacBio sequencing platform.
+It is designed to work with long read data in fastq format from PacBio MAS sequencing.

 ## Input Files

-* 1 FASTQ file containing CCS reads (*.ccs.fastq)
+- 1 BAM file containing CCS reads `*.ccs.bam`

 In addition to the sequencing data, the pipeline requires files containing other sequences present in the DNA constructs:

-* 1 FASTA file containing 3 conserved regions
+- 1 FASTA file containing 3 conserved regions
-    * with header lines "CR1", "CR2", "CR3"
+    - with header lines "CR1", "CR2", and "CR3"
-    * CR1 sequence should end with the ATG start codon.
+    - CR1 sequence should end with the ATG start codon.
-* 1 FASTA file containing barcode sequences for demultiplexing, with barcode number indicated in the header lines.
+- 1 FASTA file containing barcode sequences for demultiplexing, with barcode number indicated in the header lines.
-* 1 FASTA file containing array barcodes for deconcatenating PacBio data using Skera
+- 1 FASTA file containing array barcodes for deconcatenating PacBio data using Skera

 ## Output Files

 The primary output of the pipeline is a .csv file containing paired genes and barcodes.
 The columns contain:

-* Barcode sequence
+- Barcode sequence
-* Barcode count
+- Barcode count
-* Consensus gene sequence
+- Consensus gene sequence
-* Amino acid translation (to first stop codon)
+- Amino acid translation (to first stop codon)
-* Amino acid translation (complete sequence)
+- Amino acid translation (complete sequence)

 Intermediate files are produced by each step of the pipeline.
 More details about outputs from each step are in /src/README.md.

 ## Options

-`--infile`: Path to the raw FASTQ files.
-If sending multiple FASTQs at once (as for Oxford Nanopore data), use pattern matching to capture files. (e.g. `/folder/data/nanopore/barcode0*d_test.fastq`)
+`--infile`: Path to the raw FASTQ file.

 `--outdir`: Output directory for all results files.
 Will be populated with subfolders containing outputs for each process step.
 Default is `<current working directory>/results/<run start timestamp>-results`